Skip to content

 Universal

 Content that directly matches search intent and demonstrates comprehensive topical understanding consistently outranks content optimised purely for keywords.
 Semrush's 300K SERP study found text relevance correlates at nearly double the strength of any authority metric.
+Our own data now agrees more strongly than it did six months ago: the breadth of genuine topic vocabulary on a page is the single best on-page predictor of position we measure.

 How it connects: This is the foundation beneath the generative engine optimisation trend.
 AI search engines select grounding content based on topical comprehensiveness, not keyword density.
 Pages ranking well in traditional search are 86% likely to appear in AI Overviews too.